badd-labs/badd-labs/labs/A1/README.md

 After installation, copy the above python code to a file and run the file in a python runtime (e.g., your favorite python IDE).
 After running the code, you can observe transaction attributes printed on the terminal or Python console.

-Task 4.
+Exercise 4.
 Automatically explore all transactions in one block
+---

-In this task, you are required to report the average fee of all transactions in block 15479087.
+In this exercise, you are required to report the average fee of all transactions in block 15479087.
 You can modify the given code.

 Hint: transactions in block 15479087 are shown on three pages.

-Task 5.
+Exercise 5.
 Automatically explore transactions across two blocks
+---

-In this task, you are required to report the average fees of the first 50 transactions in block 15479087 and the first 50 transactions in block 15479088.
+In this exercise, you are required to report the average fees of the first 50 transactions in block 15479087 and the first 50 transactions in block 15479088.
 You can modify the given code.

 Deliverable
-—
+---

-1. Report the transaction fee required for each task.
+1. Report the transaction fee required for each exercise.

-2. For task 3, submit the screenshot that runs the crawler code on your computer.
+2. For exercise 3, submit the screenshot that runs the crawler code on your computer.

-3. For task 4/5, submit your modified Python file and the screenshot that runs the code on your computer.
+3. For exercise 4/5, submit your modified Python file and the screenshot that runs the code on your computer.

 FAQ
 ---